xevxx/ol-cesium/README.md

 VectorImageClusterSynchronizer — Clustered vectors on VectorImage.
 Wires the cluster source to the inner vector loader, sets the current resolution, forces recluster on zoom-bucket changes, and repopulates Cesium via feature events.
 Prevents stale clusters and avoids over-fetch on pans.

-Creation of a olcs_authHeader param to set on source which is used in olimageryprovider(as cesiium resource) and MVTImageryProvider and MVTWMSImageryProvider with fetch
+Creation of a olcs_authHeader param to set on source which is used in olimageryprovider(as cesium resource) and MVTImageryProvider and MVTWMSImageryProvider with fetch

 Use in your code
 ```